tsedio/vuepress-theme-tsed/packages/vuepress-theme-tsed/docs/docs/providers.md

 <figure><img src="./../assets/providers.png" style="max-height: 300px"></figure>

-In controllers chapter, we've seen how to build a Controller, handle request and create a response.
+In controllers chapter, we've seen how to build a Controller, handle a request and create a response.
 Controllers shall handle HTTP requests and delegate complex tasks to the **providers**.

 The providers are plain javascript class and use one of these decorators on top of them.
 Here the list:

-<ApiList query="['Injectable', 'Service', 'Controller', 'Interceptor', 'Converters', 'Middleware', 'MiddlewareError', 'Filter'].indexOf(symbolName) > -1" />
+<ApiList query="['Injectable', 'Module', 'Service', 'Controller', 'Interceptor', 'Converter', 'Middleware', 'Filter', 'Protocol'].indexOf(symbolName) > -1" />

 ## Services